brian-ogilvie/accessibility-article/README.md

 ## Step 5: Code Cleanup

-If you've read any of my other artiles, you know that I'm a big fan of keeping React components concerned with presentation only.
+If you've read any of my other articles, you know that I'm a big fan of keeping React components concerned with presentation only.
 I don't want them performing a bunch of logic; I just want them to do their small part of displaying the current state of the app.
 This has never been more possible than it is now with React hooks.
 We've done a pretty good job so far in abstracting out our logic from the component.
 But I can't help thinking: What if I want to design a different modal for some other part of my app?
 I don't know.
 One with a pink border and a dancing unicorn animation over the scrim.
 When I build out that component, I will have to remember to import three separate hooks and use them correctly.
 What if I'm not the developer doing this?
-Some other developer will have to research the rules of how a modal is supposed to behave and then spend a bunch of time in our component understanding how to build it, and what the hooks do.
+Some other developer will have to research the rules of how a modal is supposed to behave and then spend a bunch of time in THIS component understanding how it was built, and what the hooks do.
 You get the idea.

 Wouldn't it be great if there was just one hook that encapsulated everything a modal component is supposed to do and if we could just use that one hook for any modal component we ever decide to build?
 I think so.
 Let's make one really quickly.
 Create a new file `hooks/useModal.js`.
 This hook is simply going to be a composition of the three hooks we already wrote: